Implementing AI in Businesses

 The goal is not to panic.
 It’s to prepare.
 Strategic leadership isn’t about reacting to trends.
 It’s about creating the environment where the company can move deliberately and decisively.

-How to Implement AI in Your Company
+How to Adopt AI Into Your Company

-Start With Business Problems, not Technology Solutions
+Start With Business Problems, not technology solutions

 AI creates value when it’s linked to friction in the business, not when it’s deployed for its own sake.
 Most failed implementations can be traced to solutions in search of a problem.